How to improve the digital employee experience

 About Ryan Higginson-Scott

 Ryan Higginson-Scott is an accomplished innovator in the world of global people operations.
-With over 15 years experience across all HR functions, he has led diverse and award-winning teams in a broad set of industries, including higher education, corporate retail, high tech, biotech/pharma and hospitality--always focused on enabling a powerful employee experience.
-Balancing the need for process, policy and compliance, with the goals of sustainable growth and agile operational efficiency, Ryan is an advocate for continuous, data-driven feedback and iteration on all fronts.
-He is a believer in HR disruption and a proponent of any technology that seeks to reconsider not only the how, but also the why behind the way we operate in HR.
-Today, Ryan lives in Boston and works in an advisory capacity as an Enablement Partner with PeopleDoc, Inc.
+With nearly 20 years experience across all HR functions, he has led diverse and award-winning teams in a broad set of industries - including higher education, corporate retail, high tech, biotech/pharma, and hospitality - always focused on enabling a powerful and rewarding employee experience.
+Balancing the need for process, policy and compliance, with the goals of sustainable growth and agile operational efficiency, Ryan is an advocate for continuous, data-driven feedback, and iteration on all fronts.
+He has shared his experience through guest contribution to well-known HR blogs and podcasts, and leads employment-related workshops with several area non-profits.
+He is a believer in HR disruption and a vocal proponent of any technology that seeks to reconsider not only the how, but also the why behind the way we operate in HR.
+Today, Ryan lives in the Boston area and leads Global HR Operations at Fuze, Inc.